KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

                 ![KeyboardApp.HomeScreen](keyboardapp-homescreen)
             }
             @Column {
-                A ``KeyboardApp/HomeScreen`` can be used as the main screen of a keyboard app.
-It shows the main app icon, a keyboard status section, links to settings screens, custom header & footer content, etc.
+                A ``KeyboardApp/HomeScreen`` can be used as the main screen of a keyboard app, to let you quickly get your main app up and running.

+                The screen shows the main app icon, a keyboard status section, links to settings screens, custom header & footer content, etc.
             }
         }
     }